maxwells/specifind/README.md

 Specifind
 =========

-Specifind offers advanced ActiveRecord dynamic find\_by_* methods that include comparators and (slightly) more complex boolean logic.
+Specifind offers advanced ActiveRecord dynamic find\_by_* methods that include comparators.
 Coupled with some solid SQL injection mitigation through strict verification of type and string escaping, your find methods can become much more readable.

 #### Examples